German as a Foreign Language

-The University of Fribourg is the only university that offers German as a foreign language within the framework of a Bachelor's programme.
-In addition to pursuing a programme with 120 ECTS credits at a Swiss university, it is possible for students to absolve the programme with 60 ECTS credits as a minor programme guest student upon application.
-This allows for interesting combinations, for example, with a Bachelor in Sinology at the University of Zurich, in Linguistics at the University of Berne or in Psychology at the universities of Berne or Zurich.
+The University of Fribourg is the only university that offers German as a foreign language within the framework of a bachelor programme.
+In addition to pursuing a programme with 120 ECTS credits at a Swiss university, it is possible for students to absolve the programme with 60 ECTS credits as a minor programme visiting student upon application.
+This allows for interesting combinations, for example, with a bachelor in Sinology at the University of Zurich, in Linguistics at the University of Berne or in Psychology at the universities of Berne or Zurich.

 Learning outcomes and career openings